Finder makes money from featured partners, but editorial opinions are our own. Advertiser Disclosure

 Finding the right market is key to making your tees stand out from the rest.

 Running a t-shirt business gives you flexible hours and the ability to work for yourself — but you likely won’t be able to get it off the ground on your own.
 Finding the right market niche, partners and suppliers is essential to making sure your new company is a success.

 8 steps to start your t-shirt business

 These basic steps can help you cover your bases when you’re getting your company off the ground.

 1. Start designing

 Create a few mockups of the designs that made you want to start a t-shirt business in the first place.
 Before you get started, do a little research on what’s out there already.
 This can help you avoid accidentally violating any copyrights or trademarks.

 If you don’t have a lot of experience with mockups, consider hiring a freelance graphic designer to help you get your ideas down on fabric.
-You can also enlist freelance fashion designers to help out.
-You can often find freelancers on sites like Designhill, Dribble or Fiverr.
+Also, enlist freelance fashion designers to help out.
+You’ll often find freelancers on sites like Designhill, Dribble or Fiverr.

 - Tip: Print your designs before bringing them to the public.
 Your t-shirt might not look exactly like what you see on your screen.